Search:

 One night in 1848, he was boasting about his gold to the wrong people, some British pirates apparently who were staying at the Mission for the night.
 Although they left at first, the lure of Reed’s gold caused them to eventually turn around and attack, killing everyone at the mission in their pursuit of the buried treasure.
 They never found it, and were later rounded up by a posse and executed.

-The story is further revealed by the supposed account of one of the murderers, a man named Lynch.
-Apparently Lynch along with an Irishman killed and robbed two Americans of all the gold they were carrying.
-Three sailors that Lynch suspected of being deserters apparently joined the two murderers at La Soledad Mission.
-Additionally a Native American boy known as John also joined them, fleeing the mission.
-This group of outlaws eventually arrived at the San Miguel Mission and there sold their stolen gold to Reed for about seven dollars an ounce.
 Apparently Reed bragged to the entire group that he had more gold buried on his property than the Native American boy could lift.
 The group left in the morning after a staying the night in the mission, but soon returned to confront Reed.
-One of the men, named Barnberry struck Reed with an axe, after which John jumped up and stabbed Reed with a knife.
+One of the men, Barnberry struck Reed with an axe, after which John jumped up and stabbed Reed with a knife.
 The group then went through the Mission murdering the rest of the occupants.

 All told, thirteen (some accounts say eleven, another states ten although Mrs. Reed was pregnant) people were brutally killed that day including Reed, his families, servants, and his guests.
-Left in a heap on the living room floor of the mission, they were all eventually discovered by a mail carrier and buried in one large communal grave.
+Left in a heap on the living room floor of the mission, they were all eventually discovered by a mail carrier named Jamed Beckwourth, and buried in one large communal grave.

-The mission was returned to the Catholic Church by the United States government in 1859 although it wasn't until 1878 that a padre was finally sent to the mission.
-Legend has it that Reed and the other victims still haunt the mission as spirits.
-If the gold was ever found by anyone, it was never revealed to the public.
 The most common spirit that people see is of a woman in a white dress.
 Is this perhaps Mrs. Reed?
-A man in a blue peacoat has been seen as well and it is documented by the Indians from the mission that Mr. Reed always wore a blue peacoat.
+A man in a blue pea-coat has been seen as well and it is documented by the Native Americans from the Mission that Mr. Reed always wore a blue pea-coat.
 Additionally at least one psychic has had visions of blood and horrible feelings of murder while touring the site.
-Other ghosts, including one monk, have been seen roaming the Mission’s museum’s rooms.
+Other ghosts, including one monk, have been seen roaming the Mission's museum's rooms.
 It is said that the ghosts of the Mission will not rest until they are moved from the communal grave.

 Comments: